Roblox (Windows, Mac OS X)

 A Lego tree mesh with an unknown purpose.

 The annual Egg Hunts usually have some cut content, as do a lot of events, due to the approaching deadlines.

 There is a texture titled ColoredDotEgg that was created around the time of the 2013 Egg Hunt.
-It is based on the Bit Trip series.
-It does not appear to work on the standard egg mesh (shown above).
+The background of the texture hides CommanderVideo from the Bit Trip series..

 The Friend Egg was supposed to be used during the 2014 Egg Hunt.
 It is unknown how you would have obtained this egg but it might have been obtained by playing with a friend or making friends during the event.